Date of Award:

 Development and training of the model included the preparation of images of known low head dams in Indiana using an ArcGIS Pro geoprocessing tool.
 Another tool trained the deep learning model and a third tool detected dams.
 It was found that the quality of the training images had a significant impact on the quality of the deep learning model and the accuracy of detected dams.
 The quality of training images was improved through the development of Python code to supplement the first tool used.

 In total, four iterations of the tools were used to develop the final deep learning model.
 The final model was tested on another set of low head dams in Indiana that were not used in training.
 The model was able to find 89% of the highly visible dams, characterized as those low head dams that have visible white water on the downstream side and are not blocked by vegetation.
 It is able to detect other not-as-visible dams with variable levels of accuracy.
 The model is considered to perform comparably to humans manually scanning imagery for these structures.

 The final model and supporting data are available open source so that others may use the results of this research to locate low head dams in other locations or adapt this tool for other feature identification efforts.
 This supporting data includes the Python code and a detailed methodology.
 Since performance is highly dependent upon dam visibility in an image and image resolution, it is anticipated that this model could undergo adaptation and additional training for other regions (e.g., different topography, landcover, etc.) or identification of other man-made structures.

 Arnold, Caitlin R., "Locating Low Head Dams Using a Deep Learning Model in ArcGIS Pro With Aerial Imagery" (2023).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8756.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .